redox-os/book/src/porting-applications.md

 The GCC and LLVM compiler frontends on Linux use the Linux target triplet by default, it will create Linux ELF binaries that don't work on Redox because it can't undertstand them.

-Part of this process is to use `glibc` (GNU C Standard Library) which don't support Redox system calls, to make the compiler use `relibc` (Redox C Standard Library) Cookbook need to tell the build system of the application or library to use it, it's done with environment variables and target/platform flags for the Redox target.
+Part of this process is to use `glibc` (GNU C Standard Library) which doesn't support Redox system calls.
+To make the compiler use `relibc` (Redox C Standard Library) Cookbook needs to tell the build system of the application or library to use it, and this is done with environment variables and target/platform flags for the Redox target.

 Cookbook have build system templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems or applications aren't standardized or adapted for cross-compilation.